 Direct and Agency Operations.
-We provide title insurance services through our direct operations and through independent title insurance agents who issue title policies on behalf of our title insurance companies.
+We provide title insurance services through our direct operations and through independent title insurance agents who issue t itle policies on behalf of our title insurance companies.
 Our title insurance companies determine the terms and conditions upon which they will insure title to the real property according to their underwriting standards, policies and procedures.

 Direct Operations.
-In our direct operations, the title insurer issues the title insurance policy and retains the entire premium paid in connection with the transaction.
-Our direct operations provide the following benefits:
+In our direct operations, the title insurer issues the title insurer operations provide the following benefits:

-- higher margins because we retain the entire premium from each transaction instead of paying a commission to an independent agent; - continuity of service levels to a broad range of customers; and - additional sources of income through escrow and closing services.
+- · higher margins because we retain the entire premium from each transaction instead of paying a commission to an independent agent; - · continuity of service levels to a broad range of customers; and - · additional sources of income through escrow and closing services.